Heather Miller

 Areas of Interest

-Research Keywords: Archaeology, prehistory and history complex societies, ancient technology, material culture, social organization, regional inter-connections, agriculture
+Research Keywords: archaeology, ancient technology, urban societies, social organization, bureaucracy, regional inter-connections, food and agriculture

 Biography